hyperledger/iroha-2-docs/src/guide/advanced/permissions.md

 Permissions exist so that only those accounts that have a required permission token to perform a certain action could do so.
-In the `iroha2-dev` version permission checks are implemented differently compared to LTS and stable versions of Iroha 2.
+In the `iroha2-dev` version, permission checks are implemented differently compared to LTS and stable versions of Iroha 2.

 ::: dev